mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

   * **Amazon Cognito** - Manage authentication / authorization for your custom applications and provides a fully managed user directory service.
 Enabled controlled access to AWS resources (e.g. S3 bucket) and works with enterprise
                          IdPs (e.g. AD, SAML).

+## Security Services

+  * **AWS Key Management Service (KMS)** - Service for managing encryption keys used within AWS.
+  * **AWS Certificate Manager (ACM)** - Easily provision, manage, deploy, and renew SSL/TLS certificates.
+  * **AWS Web Application Firewall (WAF)** - Protects web applications from common exploits at the HTTP level (layer 7).
+                                           Extra cost option to deploy on an application load balancer, API Gateway or on cloud front.
+  * **AWS Shield** - Free service that is automatically activated for all customer.
+Protection from some layer 3/4 attacks such as SYN/UDP floods and reflection attacks.
+  * **AWS Config** - Audit current configuration and changes within the AWS environment.
+  * **Amazon Macie** - Data security and privacy service that uses machine learning and pattern matching to protect your sensitive data in the cloud (e.g. detection of PII data).
+  * **Amazon Guard Duty** - Intelligent threat discovery using machine learning.
+Monitors DNS logs, CloudTrail Events, VPC logs, and Kubernetes logs and can generate CloudWatch events to notify of findings.
+  * **Amazon Inspector** - Automated security assessments for EC2 instances and containers pushed to Amazon ECR.

 ## Data Processing Services
   * **AWS Glue** - Serverless extract, transform, and load (ETL) service for RDS, DynamoDB, RedShift, S3.